 Get the value right

-Import duty and charges apply on the cost, insurance and freight).
+Import duty and charges apply on the cost, insurance and freight involving any freight company).
 It depends on value of shipping the imported goods to the port of importation.
 This value needs to be adjusted to take into account other costs.
 These include the likes of royalty and licence cost and materials.
 These are mostly supplied free of cost to the manufacturer.
 This has to be again added to the import value.
 It is especially important at the time of purchasing commission and the importation transport costs later on, it can also be deducted from the import value.

 Do check out all possible restrictions

 Some merchandise need a licence before they can be traded into the EU.
 Licensable goods comprise of goods from countries where the EU wishes to manage numbers or standards of imported stuff.
 This is especially true in case of particular Ozone depleting material, which requires a European Commission Licence, and few lumber and forestry products that need a Forestry Commission Licence.